 The other half of the rebuilt restaurant showed the restaurant the way it used to be with a replica of this office, kitchen and model motel room.

 According to the sign, the Colonel was pretty creative with his marketing.
-Since he had an adjoining motel next to the Cafe, he promoted that by including an entire model room in the cafe so that his customers could check it out while they were dining.
+Since he had an adjoining motel next to the Cafe, he promoted it by including an entire model room in the cafe so that his customers could check it out while they were dining.
 Clever one.

 I especially love old vintage machines, so this old cigarette vending machine was pretty neat.
 Does anyone remember when you could smoke in restaurants?
 Fried chicken and a pack of Camels goes together like…friend chicken and mashed potatoes?